Part of Guy's and St Thomas' NHS Foundation Trust

 Jessica presented her work on the adherence to safe insulin prescribing, administration and storage in a vascular ward where she concluded that consolidated guidance is needed for safe prescribing, administration and storage of insulin.

-Most Innovative: Zander Williams, pulmonary exercise physiology research fellow, for his poster titled “Feasibility of Continuous Bronchoscopy During Exercise in the assessment of large airway movement in healthy subjects”.
+The winners Most Innovative: Zander Williams, pulmonary exercise physiology research fellow, for his poster titled “Feasibility of Continuous Bronchoscopy During Exercise in the assessment of large airway movement in healthy subjects”.

 Greatest Patient Benefit: Carmel Stock, research associate, for her poster titled “Serum C-reactive protein is associated with earlier mortality across different Interstitial Lung Diseases”.